RLabNYC/Rlab_FaceTracking_fuse/README.md

 # Authors

-Todd Bryant, Katt Sullivan and Grant Ng
+Todd Bryant, Kat Sullivan and Grant Ng

 # From the RLab!